 The states listed below can still use criminal history to screen out otherwise qualified applicants at the beginning of the hiring process and thus, any information on the criminal background check (including dismissed or dropped charges) can be used as a tool to disqualify an applicant.

-And if wondering whether background checks show out of state charges, just know that if the charge was made in one of these states, it’s likely to come up.
+If you’re curious about whether background checks show out-of-state charges, keep in mind that if the charge originated in one of these states, it’s likely to appear.

 Nationwide Equal Employment Laws Surrounding Dropped Charges